 The Financial Economics PhD program is a joint degree offered through the Finance Department at the Kellogg School of Management and the Economics Department at the Weinberg College of Arts and Sciences.
-We are currently accepting applications for our inaugural fall 2018 class!

 Students within Financial Economics will have access to a broad array of faculty across different disciplines within economics that taps into the interdisciplinary strengths found within our Finance-Economics curriculum.

 The study of finance aligns with numerous areas within economics: macroeconomics, public finance, econometrics, economic development and economic history.
 This is why a broad training in economics is essential for those who wish to do innovative work that straddles both finance and economics.
 Some examples include the financing and investment decisions of firms, households, and governments; the interplay between asset prices, capital markets and the macro-economy; and the role and limitations of financial institutions in facilitating access to credit.

 Academic placements for Financial Economics PhD students could be within an Economics or Finance department.